mohamedelfikey/Machine-Learning-projects/README.md

 # Machine Learning projects
-## This repo will constantly updated with ML projects.
+## This repo will be constantly updated with ML projects.